lihing1994/SnakeGame/README.md

 ## How to run the game

-    1.Please download all the Java source files, picture file.
+    1.Please download all the Java source files and picture files.

     2.Create a new folder in your desktop and name it as "SnakeGame"